 Rod and Mary Lou Weaver Houser are both former educators with a total of 64 years in the classroom—Lampeter-Strasburg High School science (Rod), Conestoga Valley High School English and Lancaster Mennonite High School visual arts (Mary Lou).

 Currently Rod is a founding board member of the Lancaster Downtowners which he initiated in 2007.
-It has grown to support over 200 members in their love of Lancaster City as a retirement destination.
-He also works part-time in the office of Community Mennonite Church of Lancaster when he is not gardening, biking, or baking bread.
+It has grown to support over 180 members in their love of Lancaster City as a retirement destination.
+He is recently retired from his part-time job in the office of Community Mennonite Church of Lancaster , enjoying more time for gardening, biking, or baking bread.

 Mary Lou is a certified spiritual guide/director, native plant gardener, artist , and lay-historian.
 She has been active in leadership and education at Community Mennonite where she co-directs the Parrot Gallery.

 Prior to moving to Lancaster City, they lived 46 years on Rod’s maternal ancestral homestead, Herrbrook Farm, in New Danville.
 For 23 of those years, Rod and Mary Lou tended Herrbrook Retreat—a small facility for individual and group spiritual renewal.